-The Hudson Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
+The Hudson Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 One of the first group of theaters to be constructed in the newly emerging Times Square area, it helped shape the character of the theater district.
 Today it survives as one of the oldest legitimate Broadway theaters.
-Built for Henry B. Harris, with a handsome, restrained Beaux-Arts Classic facade designed by Israels & Harder, the Hudson served as home for his productions and his stars.
-The Hudson represents an important aspect of the nation's theatrical history.
+Built for Henry B. Harris, the Hudson served as home for his productions and his stars.
+The elegant interior by Israels & Harder, recognized in its day as an unusually handsome design, represents an important aspect of the nation's theatrical history.

-For three quarters of a century the Hudson Theater has served as home to countless numbers of the plays, beginning with Henry B. Harris's productions, through which the Broadway theater has come to personify American theater.
+For three quarters of a century the interior of the Hudson Theater has served as home to countless numbers of the plays, beginning with Henry B. Harris's productions, through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

 The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director of Research.
 Individual authors are noted by initials at the ends of their sections.
 The consultants were Margaret Knapp (MMK), and William Speck (WS).
-Gale Harris of the Research Department supplemented the research, and verified the citations and sources.
+Gale Harris of the Research Department supplemented the research, verified the citations and sources, and provided editorial assistance.
 Marjorie Pearson (MP), Director of Research, wrote the description.
 Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Susan Strauss, and Jay Shockley.